Cardi B Doesn’t Regret Nicki Minaj Fight At NYFW

 — TMZ (@TMZ) September 11, 2018

-The source made clear to TMZ that cardi has no plans to seek out Minaj and continue the beef, only that if a situation where she was in close proximity with anyone that had made such a disrespectful comment about her or in particular her daughter, Cardi would not hesitate to confront the situation and handle it however she felt necessary to get her point across.
+The source made clear to TMZ that Cardi has no plans to seek out Minaj and continue the beef, only that if a situation where she was in close proximity with anyone that had made such a disrespectful comment about her or in particular her daughter, Cardi would not hesitate to confront the situation and handle it however she felt necessary to get her point across.

 While on face value each rapper’s comments imply that there will never be another intentional attack on each other, there is no doubt that there was just enough implication of a threat that it is unlikely that the two biggest female rappers in music will ever be able to share a room again.